rmosolgo/graphql-ruby/readme.md

     my_type.blank?
     # => MyType!
     ```
-- Validate type of variables (see early return in LiteralValidator)
+- Statically validate type of variables (see early return in LiteralValidator)
 - Assert non-null variables are provided to the query at execution-time
 - Big ideas:
   - Use [graphql-parser](https://github.com/shopify/graphql-parser) (Ruby bindings for [libgraphqlparser](https://github.com/graphql/libgraphqlparser)) instead of Parslet